puppetlabs/puppet-docs/source/facter/3.6/core_facts.md

 **Resolution:**

+* AIX: use the `mntctl` function to retrieve the mount points.
 * Linux: use the `setmntent` function to retrieve the mount points.
 * Mac OSX: use the `getfsstat` function to retrieve the mount points.
 * Solaris: parse the contents of `/etc/mnttab` to retrieve the mount points.